Student Financial Plans

 Policies have been formed that make the Doctor of Ministry degree at the Seventh-day Adventist Theological Seminary affordable for pastors and other church leaders.

-Three distinct financial plans exist.
+Two distinct financial plans exist.
 You will fit into one of these plans.

 I. North American Division Employees

 North American Division employees will be given a 62% discount from current Andrews tuition rates.
 Students normally take 8 credits per year for four years.

 The cost per credit after the discount is commonly split three ways; the student pays a third, the conference a third, the union a third.
 The tuition is charged on an as-you-go, per-credit basis and is spread over the first four years.
 Students generally take four or five years to complete the 32-credit program; it must be completed in 6 years.

 Some conferences cover the entire tuition.
 The cost of certain miscellaneous fees and books may or may not be included in your particular conference sponsorship.
 Travel may be reimbursed at full cost or a portion of the cost.
 Prospective doctoral students should communicate with their ministerial director for information about the local conference policy and to request tuition sponsorship.

 Be sure to speak with your conference ministerial director and/or conference administration about participation in the program.